IS

 Falafel

 Perhaps Israel's most famous street food, these deep-fried chickpea balls are crispy on the outside and fluffy inside, flavored with herbs and spices.
 Typically served in pita with salad, tahini, and sometimes french fries, pickles, and spicy sauce (zhug).
+Tel Aviv's HaKosem is considered the best, where you'll get free falafel while waiting in line.
 Regional variations include Egyptian-style falafel made with fava beans.

 Shakshuka